Bayesian (yacht): Judicial investigation and salvage

 The chief prosecutor of nearby Termini Imerese, Ambrogio Cartosio, initiated a judicial investigation into the sinking.
 On 26 August, the captain of the yacht was placed under investigation.
 On 28 August, two British crew members were also put under investigation.
 Cartosio said that there were plans to salvage Bayesian.
 Under Italian law, the owner is responsible for the cost of salvage and the yacht would then be handed to the investigating authorities.
 The recovery cost will be covered by insurance while total claims related to the shipwreck could reach $150 million, according to initial estimates by industry experts.

 The salvage operation got underway at the beginning of May 2025, with the arrival of the floating crane HEBO Lift 10 from Rotterdam.
 On 9 May 2025, a 39-year old Dutch diver died during preparations for the salvage operation, prompting a suspension of procedures.
 The vessel's hull was finally surfaced on 20 June, after salvage crews had detached the mast, to be recovered later, so that the hull could be raised upright.
 On 22 June Bayesian was put ashore in the nearby port of Termini Imerese for further examination.

 As Bayesian was a UK-registered vessel, the Marine Accident Investigation Branch (MAIB) also opened an investigation into the causes of the sinking and sent a team of four inspectors to Italy.
 In May 2025, MAIB published an interim report on the sinking, having commissioned a report on weather conditions at the time from the Met Office and modelling on the stability of the yacht from the Wolfson Unit at the University of Southampton.
 The report gave a time-line of the sinking, from the deckhand on night watch posting an image of the approaching storm on their social media feed at 3:55 AM to the survivors in the life-raft being picked up by Sir Robert Baden Powell about forty minutes later.
 According to the Met Office report, conditions at the time were borderline for the development of supercells.
-The Wolfson Unit analysis concluded that, in motoring condition with sails lowered and the keel raised, the yacht was vulnerable to capsizing in gusting wind speeds of over 63.4 kn.
+The Wolfson Unit analysis concluded that, in motoring condition (i.e. with sails lowered and the keel raised), the yacht was vulnerable to capsizing in gusting wind speeds of over 63.4 kn.
 The report pointed out that the yacht's vulnerability to capsizing was not evident in the stability information book and therefore not known to the crew.
 The report also said that the MAIB investigation was not intended to apportion blame, and was subject to change pending release of further information by the Italian authorities and examination of the wreck.

+Legal cases

+In January 2026, the Italian Sea Group sued Lynch's widow, the yacht's owner, for 456m euros, asserting that the sinking was due to crew negligence and incompetence and that it had a disastrous effect on their revenues.